-When operating at a high motor current, the driver power dissipation due to MOSFET switch onresistance significantly heats up the driver.
-This power dissipation will heat up the PCB cooling infrastructure also, if operated at an increased duty cycle.
+When operating at a high motor current, the driver power dissipation due to MOSFET switch on-resistance significantly heats up the driver.
+This power dissipation will significantly heat up the PCB cooling infrastructure, if operated at an increased duty cycle.
 This in turn leads to a further increase of driver temperature.
 An increase of temperature by about 100°C increases MOSFET resistance by roughly 50%.
 This is a typical behavior of MOSFET switches.
 Therefore, under high duty cycle, high load conditions, thermal characteristics have to be carefully taken into account, especially when increased environment temperatures are to be supported.
 Refer the thermal characteristics and the layout hints for more information.
-As a thumb rule, thermal properties of the PCB design become critical for the QFN-36 at or above about 1000 mA RMS motor current for increased periods of time.
+As a thumb rule, thermal properties of the PCB design become critical for the tiny QFN-36 package at or above about 1000 mA RMS motor current for increased periods of time.
 Keep in mind that resistive power dissipation raises with the square of the motor current.
 On the other hand, this means that a small reduction of motor current significantly saves heat dissipation and energy.

-An effect which might be perceived at medium motor velocities and motor sine wave peak currents above roughly 1.2A peak is an increasing negative impact of increased internal diode conduction on the duration of the fast decay cycle of the spreadCycle chopper.
+An effect which might be perceived at medium motor velocities and motor sine wave peak currents above roughly 1.2A peak is slight sine distortion of the current wave when using spreadCycle.
+It results from an increasing negative impact of parasitic internal diode conduction, which in turn negatively influences the duration of the fast decay cycle of the spreadCycle chopper.
 This is, because the current measurement does not see the full coil current during this phase of the sine wave, because an increasing part of the current flows directly from the power MOSFETs' drain to GND and does not flow through the sense resistor.
-This in turn under some conditions may lead to a slight sine distortion of the current wave when using spreadCycle.
 This effect with most motors does not negatively influence the smoothness of operation, as it does not impact the critical current zero transition.
 It does not occur with stealthChop.